Francis Wyndham (MP for Gloucester)

-Wyndham was returned as Whig Member of Parliament for Gloucester with the support of the dean, Dr Knightly Chetwood, at a by-election on 14 December 1709.
-He voted for the impeachment of Dr Sacheverell in 1710, in spite of Dr Chetwode's request that he oppose it.
+Wyndham was returned as Whig Member of Parliament for Gloucester with the support of the dean, Knightly Chetwood, at a by-election on 14 December 1709.
+He voted for the impeachment of Henry Sacheverell in 1710, in spite of Chetwode's request that he oppose it.
 He supported the proposal for a bill for the relief of insolvent debtors, and was added to its drafting committee on 20 February.
 Chetwode withdrew his support at the 1710 British general election and Wyndham was defeated.
 He did not stand again.

 Wyndham died on 23 September 1716, aged 46, and was buried near Clearwell at Newland.
 His widow died in 1719.
 The estates passed to the family of his niece Jane, daughter of his elder brother William, after his only son died without issue in 1725.